The Children Who Learned to Hold Everything: Parentification in Asian and Migrant Families

 Healing in Asian and migrant contexts must honour three truths at once:

-1. The burden was real.
+The burden was real.
 Naming it is clarity, not betrayal.

-3. Connection is protective.
+Connection is protective.
 Healing that preserves connection rather than rupturing it, is often the most sustainable.

-For therapists this means helping clients to integrate boundaries with respect, communicate needs in culturally resonant ways, reframe responsibility without rejecting interdependence, honour their parents' sacrifices while acknowledging their own and allowing themselves to be a whole person, not just a role.
+For therapists this means helping clients to integrate boundaries with respect, communicate needs in culturally resonant ways, and reframe responsibility without rejecting interdependence.
+Rather than choosing between self and family, healing becomes about expanding that space so both can coexist.

 A Closing Reflection